Balancing Sentences: Using Parallel Form:

 Expository Writing: Eyes in the Sky (Part 3 of 4):

 Learn how to write an introduction for an expository essay in this interactive tutorial.
 This tutorial is the third part of a four-part series.
 In previous tutorials in this series, students analyzed an informational text and video about scientists using drones to explore glaciers in Peru.
-Students also determined the central idea and key details of the text and wrote an effective summary.
+Students also determined the central idea and important details of the text and wrote an effective summary.
 In part three, you'll learn how to write an introduction for an expository essay about the scientists' research.

 This tutorial is part three of a four-part series.
 Click below to open the other tutorials in this series.